Could one of Dublin's oldest trading spaces the Iveagh Market close?

-Rumours abound of the closure of the Iveagh Market, a market which has been at the core of the Liberties community in Dublin since the beginning of the twentieth century.
+The Iveagh Market has been at the core of the Liberties community since the start of the twentieth century.

 It was built by Lord Iveagh about fifty years ago at a cost of £50,000.
 It was established under the Dublin Corporation's Market Act of 1901 and opened in 1907.
 The idea was to drive the street traders off the street and put them here under a comfortable roof in Francis Street.